 It depends on the host and their field of work.
 You may take a tour, conduct informational interviews with people in various specializations and at different levels in the organization, review company literature, sit in on meetings, ask questions about the field, organization, training, and education necessary to enter the field, and/or assist with office projects (e.g., research, report writing).

 How long is an externship?

-It will last one day and ideally should be completed between March 26 and May 15, 2018.
-However, you may choose another date outside this time frame if it works best for you and your host.
+It will last one day and typically is completed between March and May.
+However, you may choose another date outside this time frame if it works best for you and your host or student.